ykotseruba/attention_and_driving/README.md

 * [Datasets](https://ykotseruba.github.io/attention_and_driving/datasets_datasets.html)
 * [Surveys](https://ykotseruba.github.io/attention_and_driving/surveys_surveys.html)

+The tables are also available for download in Excel format from `spreadsheets` folder.
+Descriptions of the folder contents is given below

 ## Behavioral research

 Papers and their descriptions are split into three tables: Studies, Factors and Eye-tracking measures